Hi, I’m Talia…

 When people ask what I do for a living, I say…

-I’m an actress and I also enjoy audition & wellness coaching and consulting actors.
+I’m an actress and I also enjoy being an audition, career & wellness coach for actors.

 What Inspired The Actor’s Flow…